Few things keep digital advertisers up at night more than the looming threat of mismanaging ad dollars.

 Whether you’re a digital marketing in-house or at an agency, budget pacing will give you more control over campaign performance and spend.

-What is Budget Pacing?
+What is PPC Budget Pacing?

 Budget pacing is the process of tracking and optimizing elements of your digital advertising campaigns in order to control the rate at which the campaigns spend.
 The purpose of budget pacing is to achieve a target budget and/or performance goals by the end of the budgeting cycle.

-How do I Pace Campaign Budgets?
+How do I Pace Advertising Spend?

 Optimally, every digital advertiser would be given an unlimited budget to spend so long as they achieved their target return on investment (ROI) goals.
 But this is far from reality.